Arguments at home?Find the patterns behind them

 Family communication

-Everyone talks.
-No one listens.
-The same things are said over and over – and yet nothing changes.
+The same things get said again and again — and still nothing changes.

 Conflicts with your teenager?

-What works for one child doesn't work for the next.
-But how do you figure out what fits?
+What works for one child doesn't necessarily work for the next — but you can find language for it.

 From the blog